patricknormile/random-stitches-app/README.md

 # Random Stitch Generator

 Use this app to decide which stitch to use next while making a front/back post double crochet beanie.
 That way, each beanie will be unique and random looking.
+Requires `poetry`, `python-tk`, `python3.12`.

-To begin, run `source init.sh` on mac
+To begin, run `source init.sh` on mac.
+This will also launch the app.

-Then to use the app, run `python src/app.py`
+To use the app after closing, run `python src/app.py`